pikacode/pikacode/README.md

 -  Focusing on iOS Development
 - 🔨 Creator of applications and frameworks
 - 🗣️ Learning the Japanese language now
+- 🗾 East Blue.
+I came, therefore I see.